Privacy at Cufflink

 When it comes to Marketing, we will only send you marketing (think emails, messages, phone calls etc.) or services having gained your explicit and documented consent from within the Cufflink app itself, or by you having signed up to our Beta or subsequent Release programmes.
 You can of course always opt out at any point from these types of communications and rest assured, we won’t spam, cold call or harass you and we’ll always ensure that, on balance, we will not adversely impact you.

-In respect of the purposes for which we use your PI, we are required to ensure we have a legal / Lawful basis for that processing, and this is dependent upon the services you use and how you use them.
-Cufflink collects and processes your PI on the basis of;
+In respect of the purposes for which we use your information, we are required to ensure we have a legal basis for that processing, and this is dependent upon the services you use and how you use them.
+Cufflink collects and processes your personal information on the basis of;

-We need to process your PI in order to comply with a legal or regulatory obligation.
+We need to process your personal information to comply with a legal or regulatory obligation.

-We need your PI in order to provide you with the service including to operate the Services, provide customer support and personalised features and to protect the safety and security of the Services; or
+We need your personal information to provide you with the service including to operate the Services, provide customer support and personalized features and to protect the safety and security of the Services; or

 It satisfies a legitimate interest (which is not overridden by your data protection interests), such as for research and development, to market and promote the Services and to protect our legal rights and interests; or

 In short…..
-Cufflink will process or retain your PI for one of the following reasons;
+Cufflink will process or retain your information for one of the following reasons;

 - We have to;